 If you saw my last post Styling a Coffee Table: Getting Ready for Fall at the Lake then you know that found this set of white corn husk mini pumpkins for $9.99.
 I knew that these guys had versatility and would make a great addition to my tablescape centerpiece .

 I mixed the white pumpkins with a real pumpkin and red painted orbs and seed pods.
-I used clipping from the garden and placed the grouping in a raised silver and gold metal bowl and stand set also from HomeGoods.
+Clipping from the garden are placed in a raised silver and gold metal bowl and stand set also from HomeGoods.
 I feel in love with the golden arrows.
 The arrows echo again in the stand base.

 My centerpieces is anchored by a round beaded placemat.
 Just enough glitter and height to create an eye catching centerpiece that is also easy to move once dinner is ready.
 I always prefer to serve my food family style as opposed to buffet.